Positive-LLC/pg-agent-coach/README.md

 This installs three components to your `~/.claude` directory:
 - `agents/knowledge-extractor.md` - Extracts and formats insights
 - `commands/show-ropes.md` - The `/show-ropes` slash command
-- `skills/wow-moment/SKILL.md` - Monitors for wow moments
+- `hooks/wow-moment-reminder.sh` - Hook that reminds Claude to check for wow moments

+And configures the Stop hook in `~/.claude/settings.json`.

 ## Usage

 ### Automatic (recommended)

 Just use Claude Code as normal.
-The **wow-moment** skill monitors your sessions and automatically triggers when it detects:
+After every response, the hook reminds Claude to evaluate whether the exchange demonstrated exceptional collaboration worth sharing.
+Claude looks for:

 - Intensive back-and-forth discussions (4+ exchanges on same topic)
 - Productive disagreements that lead to better solutions
 - Breakthrough moments after sustained engagement
 - Meta-collaboration (discussing *how* to approach problems)

+When Claude detects a wow moment, it automatically invokes `/show-ropes` to extract and share the insight.

 ### Manual